Papuan mythology: Religion

 Animistic beliefs, as well as ancestor worship, are an important part of the widespread traditional rituals and beliefs of the Papuan culture.
 The practical aspects of life in the region often speak to the types of deities that are revered or worshipped in said region.
 For example, farming communities often place great emphasis on the weather, accordingly celebrating aspects of fertility and harvest.
 Placating the spirits of ancestors is also a dominant theme in traditional beliefs, while the fear of sorcery and witchcraft is widespread.
 Many religions in post-Missionary Papua New Guinea combine elements of Christianity with these more traditional religious beliefs, to varying degrees.

 Art

 Papuan art forms are as diverse as they are distinctive.
 In a country where language varies from village to village, it can be expected that artistic expression will differ in style just as dramatically.
 Pottery, weapons, carvings, basketwork and musical instruments are produced by different people in different places, according to their traditional skills and beliefs.
 Most provinces specialize in different kinds of weaponry.
 Bows and arrows are traditional in several areas.
 Shields have a decorative and spiritual role just as important as their defensive purposes.
 Gope boards are believed to possess the spirits of powerful warriors or to act as guardians of the village.
 Before hunting or war expeditions, the spirits were called upon to advise and protect the men.
-Story boards are a modern version of the fragile bark carvings villagers used to make.
+Storyboards are a modern version of the fragile bark carvings villagers used to make.
 The boards illustrate incidents of village life in raised relief.